 This programme is studied on campus.

-The MSc in Advanced Chemical Engineering is developed for undergraduate degree holders in chemical engineering or in other related disciplines who aspire to gain a further qualification, advanced technical skills and knowledge in the field of chemical and process engineering.
+The MSc in Advanced Chemical Engineering is designed specifically for degree holders in chemical engineering, or in other related disciplines, who wish to advance their knowledge and skills and gain a higher qualification in the field of chemical and process engineering.

 Key Programme Information